Shabu Shabu Finance Price Hits $0.30 on Top Exchanges (KOBE)

-Shabu Shabu Finance (KOBE) traded 0.3% lower against the U.S. dollar during the 1 day period ending at 8:00 AM Eastern on September 14th.
-One Shabu Shabu Finance coin can now be bought for approximately $0.30 or 0.00001508 BTC on popular cryptocurrency exchanges.
+Shabu Shabu Finance (KOBE) traded 0.3% lower against the U.S. dollar during the twenty-four hour period ending at 19:00 PM Eastern on September 17th.
+One Shabu Shabu Finance coin can currently be bought for $0.30 or 0.00001508 BTC on popular cryptocurrency exchanges.
+Shabu Shabu Finance has a total market cap of $12.09 million and $18,523.00 worth of Shabu Shabu Finance was traded on exchanges in the last day.
 Over the last seven days, Shabu Shabu Finance has traded 6.4% lower against the U.S. dollar.
-Shabu Shabu Finance has a market cap of $12.09 million and approximately $18,523.00 worth of Shabu Shabu Finance was traded on exchanges in the last day.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.